Marvel Super Heroes vs. Street Fighter: Marvel characters

+Street Fighter characters

 Development and release

 As with X-Men vs. Street Fighter, Marvel Super Heroes vs. Street Fighter was initially developed for the CP System II arcade system board.
 The game debuted in Japanese and North American arcades in 1997.
 The game received a port to the Sega Saturn, exclusive to Japan, on October 22, 1998.
 The Sega Saturn port supported the 4MB RAM expansion peripheral, allowing the developers to create a conversion which retained the original frame rates and tag team system.
 The game was then ported to the PlayStation in February 1999.
 Due to the console's limited RAM capacity, the tag team format was switched to the more traditional round format used in other fighting game series, such as Street Fighter.
 To compensate for the removal of tag team gameplay, several new game modes, such as Hero Battle and Cross Over, were implemented.

 According to former Capcom USA community manager and fighting game advisor Seth Killian, one of the primary goals for Marvel Super Heroes vs. Street Fighter was to "tone down the insanity" that occurred onscreen when compared to X-Men vs. Street Fighter.
 The developers also sought to achieve balance within the character roster; the previous title had gained a reputation for being "broken", with characters having access to one or more infinite combos.
 These changes, however, were met with negative reception from fans, who criticized the game for offering less freedom.
 This ultimately led to Capcom recognizing the theme of insanity as the hallmark of the series and using it as a focus for future Marvel vs. Capcom installments.

 In June 2020, Marvel Super Heroes vs. Street Fighter was included in a home arcade cabinet from Arcade1Up alongside other games like X-Men vs. Street Fighter and Marvel vs. Capcom: Clash of Super Heroes.
+In June 2024, Capcom announced that Marvel Super Heroes vs. Street Fighter would be among the games included in the Marvel vs. Capcom Fighting Collection: Arcade Classics compilation, which was released the following September.
+The Fighting Collection version includes the ability for players to control Cyber-Akuma and Norimaro.